PHARMACY ASSISTANT DIPLOMA

 Most pharmacies require trained pharmacy assistants for their day-to-day operations.
 Graduates of our Express Pharmacy Assistant program can find employment at community pharmacies, healthcare facilities, clinics, pharmaceutical wholesalers, and laboratories.

-Our graduates have found employment at numerous pharmacies in the Calgary region, working for Alberta Health Services, community pharmacies, clinics, and businesses such as Safeway, Loblaws, Shoppers Drug Mart and Walmart.
+Our graduates have found employment at numerous pharmacies, working for Alberta Health Services, community pharmacies, clinics, and businesses such as Safeway, Loblaws, Shoppers Drug Mart and Walmart.

 For more information about the career of pharmacy assistant, visit alis’ pharmacy assistant career information page.